mailupinc/mailupinc.github.io/fp-ts-cheatsheet/index.md

 type Either<E, A> = Left<E> | Right<A>
 ```

 Eithers are very useful for catching error scenarios in FP, and have a clue as to why our program has derailed.
 With an analogy, they can be considered as the try-catch construct equivalent of functional programming, but with type safe checking.
+So when we manipulate an Either, if we enter the left branch, we most of the time won't carry out further manipulations, and just return the Error context that is encapsulated in the left branch (it is still accessible tho, through different helpers).
+If we are in the right branch, we'll keep on manipulating the value and passing it through the right branch.
 We need the Eithers because we cannot break pipelines by throwing errors.
 Either is great for casual errors like validation as well as more serious, errors like missing files or broken sockets.
 It also captures logical disjunction (a.k.a ||) in a type.